 - Where Is The Grand Canyon Whitewater Rafting Experience?

-- Is It Better To Drive Or Take A Bus Tour To The West Rim?
+- Is It Better To Drive Or Take Bus Tours?

 The Grand Canyon West Rim is on the Hualapai Indian Reservation in Arizona.
 The tribal land stretches one million acres with over 100 miles of Grand Canyon and Colorado River views.